 Light of Hope Ceremony

-Please join us on Friday, March 31, 2023 to kick off Child Abuse Prevention Month with a fun, family friendly evening at Wessendorff Park in Richmond complete with a movie, t-shirts, and activities for the whole family.
+Please wear blue and join us on Friday, April 5, 2024 at 7pm to kick off Child Abuse Prevention Month with a fun, family friendly evening at Sugar Land Town Square.
+We’ll have activities and give aways, and MORE.

 You can get involved by attending Light of Hope, wearing a blue ribbon this month, tying blue ribbons around the trees in your yard, participating in Wear Blue Day, joining us for a Voices For Children Tour to learn more about us and the work that we do or making a donation to support our programs.